 To delete a staging site, log in to

 WordPress Production Site > WP Staging > Staging Sites

 There you find a list of available staging sites and an “Actions” button on every list element:

 Clicking on the Actions > Delete button will open a confirmation menu that allows you to double-check the database tables before deleting:

 It will also show you the exact directory which is going to be deleted:

-Delete Staging Website Manually (Orphaned Tables & Files)
+Delete Staging Website Manually (Delete Orphaned WordPress Database Tables & Files)

-It’s possible that even after deleting all staging sites, you still see some WP Staging tables in the database or some files left in the file directories.
+Even after deleting all staging sites, it’s possible that you still see some WP Staging tables in the database or some files left in the file directories.

-This can happen if a cloning process has been interrupted and did not go to the end successfully.
+This can happen if a cloning process has been interrupted and did not go to end successfully.

 Read this article to find out how to delete a staging website manually.